 Dark chocolate – a few small squares a day

-Garlic – one to two cloves chopped or crushed and added to food daily will help improve sperm counts If these foods don’t appeal for whatever reason you can always look to our Pro-Sperm Diet for more information and advice on supplements.
+Garlic – one to two cloves chopped or crushed and added to food daily will help improve sperm counts If these foods don’t appeal for whatever reason you can always look to our health sperm diet for more information and advice on supplements.

 10. Lubricants May Cause More Harm Than Expected